Consumption DataWhat we do

 How to order the Consumption Monitor

-- total gross supply of fruit and vegetables in the EU-28 including trends in production, exports and imports of fruit and vegetables;
+- Gross supply of fruit and vegetables in the EU-28 (trends in production, exports and imports (covering 2013-2018)

 - A comparative review of consumption trends across the EU-28 (covering 2013-2018)